Final post.

 So I got to Pondencherry two nights ago.
 I got here in the evening, and as expected most of the recommended guest houses in Lonely Planet were full.
 I called them from the train.
 I found one which was available, a bit on the expensive side (700 RPs) but pretty nice.

-I went for a walk in the beach in the French part of the city and it was very nice.
-On the way I checked another very recommended guest house, Park GH which was very full.
-They told me to come the next day at 9:00 for possible availability.
-Pondencherry has a "French" part, with numerous heritage houses, as it was a French Colony till 1952.
+ch" part, with numerous heritage houses, as it was a French Colony till 1952.
 This area is extremely clean (for India), it has French Heritage buildings and hotels and French restaurants.
 Most of the tourists are Indians.
 The boardwalk near the beach is very nice about 1.5 km.
 You cannot bathe in this area as it does not have a sandy beach.
 You need to go farther away.
 My hotel had very good hot water and I took a long hot shower after a long time with cold water only.

-The next morning I woke at around 6:30 and went to check other lodging opportunities.
+opportunities.
 I went to the Park GH again and they told me that they probably would have rooms but to get back at around 10:00.
 So I decided to go some sight-seeing before checking-out and trying to move to a different guest-house.
 I was a bit disappointed as I planned to stay a few days in Pondencherry and it did not seem that it deserved it.

 As I've been saying, everyday is a new day.